 Clean grout regularly to prevent buildup of dirt and mold or mildew.
 Each week, pour a small amount of rubbing alcohol on a cloth and wipe down the dirty grout and tiles.
 This kills mold and mildew spores and help keeps the tile and grout clean.

+Keeping your grout free of stains and mildew is an important part of taking care of your tile.
+There are several ways to clean grout, and you can even make your own DIY grout cleaner.
 Now that you know how to clean your grout, make sure to maintain the look with regular cleaning.
 Anytime the stains are highly resistant to cleaning, use a portable steam cleaner.
-If you don't own one, you can a rent a portable steam cleaner from us.
+If you don't own one, you can a rent a portable steam cleaner from The Home Depot.